 And to celebrate I’m going to give you my top 3 tips for getting the best result when placing support queries – they may seem obvious but so many of my clients spend so much time going in circles before they decide to hand it over to me …

 - When you’re stuck, STOP.
 And contact Support.
 Because if you don’t know what you’re doing then your efforts, no matter how good-intentioned, to try a random range of fixes or changing of settings usually makes things worse and it’s an even bigger job as support has to ‘undo’ those efforts before we can even get to the initial problem.
 Now your support line might be an email, support board, live chat or posting on an internet board, but the golden rule is don’t make the hole any deeper!

 - Send evidence.
-Screenshot the issue.
+Screenshot the issue or even better use a screen video recorder like Loom to record the behaviour.
 Include the link to the page you’re seeing the problem on.
 Being able to go straight to the problem and replicate it, means we can fix it much faster.

 - Keep it simple.
 Sending paragraphs of information usually isn’t that helpful – it just takes time to review and decode.

 Tell support the MAIN problem you want to resolve and use screenshots or plain terminology to describe that problem.
 If you’re not fluent in the lingo of the product/tech then best to avoid its use – many a wild goose chase has been caused by clients with the best intentions, misidentifying the key component of the issue.

 And whilst support will need to know the critical history, even if you provide all the things you’ve tried to resolve it, they are still going to have to follow their support process to identify and troubleshoot the issue.